 Jo Bob Hille was born in 1941, and raised in Collinsville, Oklahoma.
 He attended Oklahoma University where he majored in petroleum engineering and joined Sigma Chi Fraternity.
 He completed his degree at the University of Tulsa and began a life-long career in the oil and gas business with his first job at Sunray D-X Oil Company.
 He eventually settled in Tulsa with his wife and college sweetheart Mary Ann Moyers, in 1972, when he joined Andover Oil Company.
 He went on to co-found Vintage Petroleum, a publicly traded oil and natural gas company on the New York Stock Exchange.
 Jo Bob served in many positions at Vintage including Chief Executive Officer, and retired in 1999.
 He passed away in 2006, but left a legacy of giving and generosity that transcends his death.
 He was always a small town boy who held the idea of community and support of community efforts in the highest regard.

-Mary Ann Hille grew up in Tulsa, graduated from Edison High School, and attended Oklahoma University where she was a member and officer of Delta Gamma.
+Mary Ann Hille grew up in Tulsa, graduated from Edison High School, and attended Oklahoma University where she was a member and officer of Delta Gamma Fraternity.
 She met her husband Jo Bob there and later completed her Bachelor of Arts degree at the University of Tulsa.
 She went on to receive a master’s degree in human relations from the University Center at Tulsa, graduating magna cum laude.
-She worked as a high school and elementary school teacher, a case manager, and as a volunteer for may positions on PTAs, boards, church groups, and community service agencies, and presently serves at a Trustee and President of the Hille Foundation.
+She worked as a high school and elementary school teacher, a case manager, and as a volunteer for many positions on PTA boards, other non-profit boards, church groups, and community service agencies, and presently serves at a Trustee and President of the Hille Foundation.
 Mary Ann is a published author and an avid community volunteer.
 Mary Ann and Jo Bob raised four children together and were married for 43 years at the time of his death.
 She is the proud grandmother of seven grandchildren.
 Their family believes passionately that contributing to the common good is both an expectation and a reward.